harvzor/portfolio/data/projects/harvey-williams.md

-## What was the purpose of this website?
+## What is the purpose of this website?

 I guess the primary reason this website is to show that **I exist**.
 It allows me to show off what I've done with the [projects](/projects) page or to post my thoughts and advice on topics with the [blog](/blog).